chrisaberger/checks/index.md

 - End-to-end Comparison
 - Micro Experiments Validating Optimizer
 ```
 No parallel structure between the contributions and remainder of the paper!
+With this structure it is hard for the reader to expect what will come in what order.

 ### Fix
 ```markdown